 You wear them to weddings and to business meetings.
 This is a small, but very noticeable aspect of dressing for the life and career you want.

 Yes, your disposable razor does a nice enough job.
 But unless you want to go old school with a bowl of shaving soap and a straight razor, nothing gets a closer, smoother shave than an electric razor.
-Success is all about the tiny details of presenting yourself to the world—things you wouldn’t necessarily be able to point to, but that are a part of your whole image.
+Success is all about the tiny details of presenting yourself to the world—things you wouldn’t necessarily be able to point to, but that is a part of your whole image.

 Having a close, neat shave is as essential as an unwrinkled shirt or a suit that actually fits.
 See some of the best electric razors here.

 Baggy, knee-length basketball shorts are not suitable for your cardio workout.
 They look sloppy and hinder your range of motion.
 So, leave them on the rack and buy some grown-up shorts that are designed to wick away moisture and keep you cool while not sagging or bunching.